Commitment to peace and security

 Trusted and valued member of the United Nations

 Ever since Germany joined the UN in 1973, the Federal Republic has been a committed, reliable and valued member of the organisation.
 Germany is the fourth-largest contributor to the UN general budget.
-In 2021, Germany contributed 6.1% of the budget, worth around 176 million dollars (US).
-For the period from July 2021 to June 2022, it provided an additional 400 million USD for the budgets of individual peace missions.
-Germany’s support for the missions includes providing stabilisation measures, making efforts to achieve mediation through diplomacy and providing aid in the aftermath of crises.
+In 2024, Germany contributed 6.1% of the budget, worth around 219 million dollars (US).
+Germany is likewise the fourth-largest contributor to the budgets of the individual peace missions.
+Its support for the missions includes providing stabilisation measures, making efforts to achieve mediation through diplomacy and providing aid in the aftermath of crises.
 It also supplies troops, police officers and expert personnel.

 The Center for International Peace Operations (ZIF) also works to help prevent crises and consolidate peace around the world.
 The ZIF was set up in 2002 by the Federal Government Federal Government The Federal Government and cabinet is made up of the Federal Chancellor and the Federal Ministers.
 While the Chancellor holds the power to issue directives, the ministers have departmental powers, meaning that they independently run their respective ministries in the framework of those directives… Read more › and the Bundestag The Bundestag The Bundestag is made up of the elected representatives of the German people.
 In principle elections to the Bundestag are proportionally representative, with each party’s share of the vote in the election reflecting the number of seats it occupies in the parliament.
 But the electoral system also… Read more › .
 Working on behalf of the Federal Foreign Office, the ZIF trains civilian experts and supplies personnel for peace and election observer missions.
 Around 6,000 election observers have been deployed within 20 years.